ImageFlow / stock.adobe.com

 4. Working from a coffeehouse

 Starbucks is home to about 840,000 employees.
 254,000 of those are people who actually work for Starbucks.
 The rest are all of the people who go to Starbucks to work.
 This is great, right?
-Free coffee refills for Gold Rewards members, free wifi, a cool place to hang out that isn’t your home.
+Free coffee refills for Gold Rewards members, free wifi, and a cool place to hang out that isn’t your home.
 The problem with working at Starbucks or another coffeehouse is that it encourages you to sit instead of stand and let’s be honest, you probably aren’t going to have a tall, black Veranda blend for a grand total of 5 calories.

 If you’re going to be sitting at Starbucks for several hours, you want to enjoy yourself, so you’re going to go for that venti White Chocolate Mocha latté with an extra pump of White Mocha and extra whip… and do they still have some of the chocolate curls left over from the Christmas drinks?
 Coffee places don’t usually serve fresh vegetables and hummus to go with your coffee, and even if they do, are you really going to choose that over the Pain Au Chocolat when it comes time to order?